Political reporting syllabus (updated 2016): Covering elections, governance and the democratic process

 - Michael Henderson, D. Sunshine Hillygus, Trevor Tompson, “‘Sour Grapes’ or Rational Voting?
 Voter Decision Making among Thwarted Primary Voters in 2008,” Public Opinion Quarterly, March 31, 2010.

-- Thomas Patterson, “Eleven Recommendations for Improving Election Night Coverage” (PDF), Joan Shorenstein Center, 2004.
+- Thomas Patterson, “Eleven Recommendations for Improving Election Night Coverage,” Shorenstein Center on Media, Politics and Public Policy, 2004.

 Assignment: Find a recent poll on a political issue that you think may be questionable.
 Analyze its results in an 800-word blog post and present some hypotheses as to why certain aspects of the polling may not tell the whole story.
 Be sure to look at the wording of the questions, the methodology, etc. Even if you cannot critique the poll’s statistical methods, at least ask critical questions about the poll’s approach and potential flaws.
 What questions might you put to polling experts?